 Do us all a favor and stop treating your sons like girls.

 Stop turning them into women.

 I recommend anyone considering leaving a comment read my disclaimer before doing so.
-I’m fine with people who have differing opinions, but aggression, threats and vulgarity will not be tolerated.
+I’m fine with people who have differing opinions, however, aggression, threats, and vulgarity will not be tolerated.
 Don’t waste your time writing a comment that will be deleted.